While the terms canthoplasty and canthopexy are sometimes used interchangeably, the two procedures are very different.

-"Canthoplasty" refers to a procedure designed to reinforce lower eyelid support by detaching the lateral canthal tendon from the orbital bone and constructing a replacement.
+"Canthoplasty" refers to an operation designed to reinforce lower eyelid support by detaching the lateral canthal tendon from the orbital bone and constructing a replacement.

-While their names may sound very similar, canthopexy and canthoplasty are very different procedures that are often confused, as explained in the following two videos.
+While their names may sound very similar, canthopexy and canthoplasty are often confused, as explained in the following two videos.

 Tarsal strip resuspension (a version of canthoplasty) is described: